-If compensation is due and payable for the three-day waiting period under section (3) of this rule:
+When the worker is eligible for compensation for the three-day waiting period under section (3) of this rule, the amount due and payable is determined by applying the following:

-- (a) If the worker left work during the first half of the shift on the first day of the three-day waiting period, and did not return to complete the shift, the worker must be paid compensation for one half of that day; or - (b) If the worker left work during the second half of the shift on the first day of the three-day waiting period, the worker is not due compensation for that day;
+- (a) If the worker left work during the first half of the shift on the first day of the three-day waiting period, and did not return to complete the shift, the worker must be paid compensation for one half of that day; or - (b) If the worker left work during the second half of the shift on the first day of the three-day waiting period, the worker is not due compensation for that day.

-(5) If the worker is employed with varying days off or a cyclic work schedule.
+(5) Worker employed with varying days off or a cyclic work schedule.